sahusuman9/insta_influencer_profile/README.md

 This is a full-stack web application that displays an Instagram influencer's profile, analytics, recent posts, and reels with basic analysis.

-## Assumptions
-- Hardcoded for @therock (public profile).
-- Scraping uses instaloader for public data only.
-- Analysis is simplified (dummy logic for tags/vibe).
-- No authentication or production optimizations.
-- Frontend uses Tailwind CSS for styling.

 ## Setup Instructions